UWAC's Community impact funding (CIF) Approach

 - Bloomerang: More free fundraising webinars, templates, guides, and blog posts!

-- Penelope Burke: Best known for her focus on donor-centered fundraising, Penelope Burke’s blog is a great resource for anyone looking to grow their fundraising program
+- Penelope Burk: Best known for her focus on donor-centered fundraising, Penelope Burke’s blog is a great resource for anyone looking to grow their fundraising program.

 We'd love to know what non-profit blogs/sites you enjoy.
 Email us your favorites!